AaltonenSan/CityBikeApp/backend/README.md

 # Backend

-Backend for the City bike app with TypeScript, Node.js, Express and Dockerized PostgreSQL. <br />
+Backend for the City Bike App with TypeScript, Node.js, Express and Dockerized PostgreSQL. <br />
 Docker and Docker Compose are needed to run the application.

-The docker compose also includes pgAdmin, that can be found on http://localhost:5050
+The docker compose also includes pgAdmin for manual database operations, that can be found on <http://localhost:5050>

 ### 3rd party packages used